Deakin University: Geelong Waterfront Campus

 The Geelong Waterfront Campus (38.1439°S 144.3603°E) is Deakin's newest campus, located on Corio Bay, in the central business district of Geelong.
 Originally built as the Dalgety's Woolstores in 1893, the buildings have been extensively renovated.

 More than 5,362 (2020) students are based at the Geelong Waterfront Campus, which hosts the schools of Architecture and Built Environment, Health and Social Development, Psychology, and Nursing and Midwifery, as well as the Faculty of Business and Law.

 A $37 million redevelopment of the Dennys Lascelles Building has increased the capacity of this campus, allowing the university to provide an expanded range of courses.
 The building houses the Alfred Deakin Prime Ministerial Library and the Alfred Deakin Institute.

 This campus houses Costa Hall, a 1422-seat concert auditorium, which is used for the university's graduation ceremonies and is part of Geelong Arts Centre.

-International Campuses

-Gift City (India) Campus

-Deakin University is establishing a campus in India's GIFT City that will initially provide cybersecurity and business analytics courses.
-The institution will be the first tertiary varsity to gain the Indian government's approval to set up a campus in India.